slayervel/rottingham/README.md

 # EVIL Raid!
 Rottingham Edition

+# You should probably rename the "gamemodes/raid" folder to "gamemodes/rottingham" on your local files.

 This is a team game where you raid groups of npcs.
 Earn raid money and use it to buy better gear.
 Enemies scale with your team's gear.